 6.27 Removing an instrument panel illumination bulb

-19 Unclip the front panel from the heater control unit to expose the bulbs (see illustration).

-20 The bulbs are a push-fit in the bulbholders (see Haynes Hint).
+- 19 Unclip the front panel from the heater control unit to expose the bulbs (see illustration). - 20 The bulbs are a push-fit in the bulbholders (see Haynes Hint). - 21 Refitting is a reversal of removal.

 Clock illumination bulb